Coronavirus: Current information

 You can go shopping anytime.
 Some shops can have restricted working hours.

-When standing in the queue, you are required to stand at least 2 meters from each other, both indoor and outdoor.
+When standing in the queue, you are required to stand at least 2 meters from each other, both indoors and outdoors.

 Public Health Authority of the Slovak Republic - 0917 222 682, novykoronavirusuvzsr.sk